Jack-Underhill/Cpts489-Sp25-GroupProject-MerchStore/README.md

 ## Next Steps
 - If you're unsure how to start, ask in our team chat.
-- Always check for updates in `develop` before beginning new work.
+- Always check for updates in `testing` before beginning new work.
 - If you need a Git refresher, check the [Git Cheat Sheet](https://education.github.com/git-cheat-sheet-education.pdf).